joenano/rpscrape/README.md

 courses [region]     List courses in region - e.g courses ire
 ```

-Tab complete is available for all options.
+Tab complete is available on Linux.

 The first option is that of a region or a course